TI-Toolkit/tokens-wiki/tokens/max(.md

 <hr>

 ## Description
-Returns a real or complex list of the larger of each pair of elements in listA and listB.
+Returns a real or complex list of the larger of each pair of elements in `listA` and `listB`.

 <b>Availability</b>: Token available everywhere.